Mitochondrial Eve and Y-Chromosomal Noah

 If you want to give your readers a bad scientific explanation of the evidence, then I guess you could repeat what is on the creationist websites.
 However, if you want an honest scientific analysis in your book then the creationist sites aren’t the way to go.

 A great deal of DNA, modern and ancient, has been sequenced and the results are wholly incompatible with a Mitochondrial Eve or Y-chromosome Adam anywhere near as recent as 6,000 years.
-DNA from ancient Egyptians and many other sites reveal an already great extent of variation, known as haplogroups, from that time frame, and Denisovan and Neanderthal DNA diverged from homo sapiens sapiens long long prior.
+DNA from ancient Egyptians and many other sites reveal an already great extent of variation, known as haplogroups, from that time period, and Denisovan and Neanderthal DNA diverged from homo sapiens sapiens long long prior.
 If by a literal reading of Genesis you mean the Usshur chronology, it is delusional to entertain any possible agreement.

 The other challenge, of course, is knowing your material.
 If you are writing a book, hopefully you do not wish to spread falsehood.
 That requires honest research and not just confirmation seeking.
 Genetics is not a quick and easy field of study, so you are looking at a fair deal of homework.